joshua-m-david/jerichoencryption/README.md

 Suggestions and source code contributions are welcome if you are not trying to undermine the security of the software.
 All commits will be heavily scrutinized for weaknesses and security flaws.
 Introducing security flaws or insecure ideas (intentional or otherwise) will result in you being blacklisted from further contributions.

 If you are working on this project, it is preferred that you stay anonymous.
 Do not mention you are working on the project to anyone using your real identity unless you want to be added to various watch lists, no-fly lists and made a target for surveillance.
 As a developer, gaining a trusted reputation within the project team and then later on receiving a National Security Letter (or equivalent) which forces you to subtly compromise your code also affects the project.
-For your safety and the project's, connect to the website and GitHub only via internet cafes, WiFi hotspots and libraries.
-Ideally use anonymous methods as well such as Tor or your own proxy servers.
+For your safety and the project's, connect to the website and GitHub only via internet cafes, WiFi hotspots, libraries, Tor or your own proxy servers.

 Other ways to help:
 - Maintaining the main website, design and documentation.